Introducing Tonbo

 Why We Built Tonbo?

-Analytical tools in the Apache Arrow (such as Apache Arrow DataFusion ecosystems provide an nice foundation for data processing.
+Analytical tools in the Apache Arrow ecosystem (such as Apache Arrow DataFusion) provide a nice foundation for data processing.
 They get a great balance between scalability, development efficiency, and execution performance, allowing developers to build efficient data analysis applications within days using DataFusion.

 ╔═tonbo═════════════════════════════════════════════════════╗